kociokwik/BinPacker2D-in-order/README.md

 ## Logic of inserting elements into rows:
+- Before packing orient all the elements, so that height is larger than width and then sort by width descending.

 1. Insert first element into starting position, if it can also fit oriented horizontally create second RowVariant with rotated copy of the element.
 ![1](https://user-images.githubusercontent.com/78303091/152651148-5335fec5-8c19-4864-b78b-3ab69da3d841.jpg)